Rameez Junaid

-Rameez Junaid (born 25 May 1981) is an Australian professional tennis player of Pakistani descent.
+Rameez Junaid (born 25 May 1981) is an Australian former professional tennis player of Pakistani descent.
+He has a career-high ATP singles ranking of world No. 293 achieved on 20 October 2008 and a best doubles ranking of No. 62, reached on 20 April 2015.

-Junaid is based in Melbourne, Victoria, and is currently ranked in the world’s top 100 in doubles.
+Junaid is based in Melbourne, Victoria.
 His doubles partners have included Philipp Marx, Adil Shamasdin and Aisam-ul-Haq Qureshi (in Dubai in 2007).